 - Various water utility companies.

-Our research also involves many smaller and medium-sized companies, particularly in the areas of carbon reduction, cyber-security and circular economy and advanced services.
+Our research also involves many smaller and medium-sized companies, particularly in the areas of carbon reduction, cyber-security, circular economy and advanced services.

-The OIM Department currently hosts two research centres: the Advanced Services Group (ASG) and the Aston Centre for Research into Safety and Security (CRISIS).
-More Research Centres are due to launch soon.
+The OIM Department currently hosts four research centres: the Advanced Services Group (ASG), the Centre for Research into Safety and Security (CRISIS), the Circular Economy and Advanced Sustainability (CEAS) Centre, and the Cyber Security Innovation Centre.
+OIM plans to launch more research centres.

 OIM embraces all research paradigms and uses mixed methods when required.
 We use a variety of research methods in our research such as case study, action research, and ethnography.
 We use deductive, inductive and abductive thinking to generate new knowledge.